• Announcing the Lenoir-Rhyne Tuition-Free Guarantee

 View of campus flowers and brick building in summer

-Regular updates will be provided throughout the search process to keep the community informed.
-We look forward to your participation and engagement as we undertake this significant step in Lenoir-Rhyne’s future.
+Regular updates were provided throughout the search process to keep the LR community informed.

-Lenoir-Rhyne University President Dr. Fred Whitt announced in August that he will retire at the end of the 2024-25 academic year, ending what will be 50 years of a distinguished career in higher education.
+Lenoir-Rhyne University President Dr. Fred Whitt announced in August 2024 that he would retire at the end of the 2024-25 academic year, ending what will be 50 years of a distinguished career in higher education.

 News & Events